BendJS/presentation_boilerplate/README.md

 git push --set-upstream origin gh-pages
 ```

-To do next deploys, you just have to run with gulp:
+To do next deploys, you just have to run with gulp (or `npm run deploy`):

 ```sh
 # will create a .publish folder with build content